Evycoffe/Evycoffe/README.md

 - 👋 Hi, I’m @Evycoffe
 - 👀 I’m interested in java and C++
 - 🌱 I’m currently learning Java!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on at the tech company I'm in
-- 📫 How to reach me: IG: Abacaxi_legal / Discord: Capitanpollasuave
+- 📫 How to reach me: IG: Abacaxi_legal
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I'm bad at English